Types of Strawberries that are chosen for our airy green house projects are very easy to manage.

 I discovered that, some plants have different root structures and some fruits are in irregular shapes.
 There are two types of roots found in our batch.
 Virginia Strawberry has two plants sharing one bundle of roots.
 And Chili Strawberry is one root to one plant.

-Growing young strawberry plant from seeds is definitely possible; if you choose to experience it.
+Growing young strawberry plant from seeds (above middle picture) is definitely possible; if you choose to experience it.
 And it can be done either through purchasing the new organic seeds from the market; or extract them from your favourite ripened strawberries.

 When nearly end of the growing season, the mother plant will grow runners.
 Strawberry runners are the babies from the strawberry plant.